Rhinoplasty for a Bulbous Tip

 When seeking rhinoplasty, many look to refine their nasal tip.
-What is considered ideal varies among sexes and cultures, but ultimately is dependent on the individual face shape and structure.
+What has considered ideal varies among sexes and cultures, but ultimately is dependent on the individual face shape and structure.

 A bulbous tip is caused by a variety of factors and one of these factors is the actual skin on the nose.
 Those who have a thicker nasal skin will notice they have a rounder tipped nose and for some of those patients they can successfully have their skin thinned.
 The second factor deals more with the cartilages.
 What happens in those cases is that they are too convex, too wide or a combination of both.

 When it comes to improving the bulbous tip, there are several misconceptions.
 The goal is not to simply remove a lot of tissue erroneously to change shape as this causes an unnatural appearance in the nose tip.

 In order to make an improvement to the nasal tip, the tip cartilages have to be reoriented versus just making them smaller.
 This aids in improving the nose tip bulbosity.
 In the instance of having lower lateral cartilages, the preferred method would be a cephalic trim that is conservative.

 If it is discovered that the cartilages are too convex then a dome binding suture needs to be put into place in order to flatten the tip cartilages that are convex.
 Unfortunately, this is not always enough and a lower lateral crural strut graft will need to be used.
 This will result in tip support that is better and it will in turn resists the healing process.

 There are many examples of bulbous tip rhinoplasty in our rhinoplasty before and after gallery.
 The patient on the right is one such example.
 While there is no one size fits all treatment of a bulbous tip, here a few of the more common ones used.